Endodontics

 Admission requirements include the following:

-We also accept checks or money orders drawn from a U.S. bank in U.S. dollars, made payable to UConn School of Dental Medicine and sent to:
+We also accept checks or money orders drawn from a U.S. bank in U.S. dollars.
+Please send to:

 ATTN: Erika Egan